samfitgen/trgen/docs/Half_Distance_Triathlon_Build-Low_Volume.md

 **Description**:

 > Run 15min up to Easy-Moderate, RPE6 to warm up, then run steadily, Moderate-
-> Hard, RPE8 for just 15 minutes this week before cooling down for 10 minutes at
+> Hard, RPE8 for just 15min this week before cooling down for 10min at an Easy,
-> an Easy, RPE 4pace for a total of 40 minutes of running
+> RPE4 pace for a total of 40 minutes of running

 ### Thursday